Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/about.md

 Welcome!
 My name is Ren (Ryan) Li.
 I am a master's student of Fintech supervised by [Prof. Tingting Cheng](https://sites.google.com/site/tingtingcheng2014/home) at the [School of Finance](http://en.finance.nankai.edu.cn/), [Nankai University](https://en.nankai.edu.cn/).
 Before this, I obtained my bachelor's degree in finance from Nankai University in 2024.

-With a strong aspiration to develop appropriate yet parsimonious statistical models tailored for practical industry applications and tackle cutting-edge challenges in the business world using precise mathematical and simulation methods, I am dedicated to pursuing a Ph.D. in Econometrics, Statistics, Operations Management, and related fields in fall 2026.
+With a strong aspiration to develop appropriate yet parsimonious statistical models tailored for practical industry applications and tackle cutting-edge challenges in the business world using precise mathematical and simulation methods, I am dedicated to pursuing a Ph.D. in Statistics, Data Science, Econometrics, Operations Management, and related fields in fall 2026.

 My current research interests are:
 - (i) High-dimensional Statistics,